Vidlink/myAI/README.md

 # Read Me
-Create your own AI Assistant, powered by ringel.AI
+Create my own AI Assistant, powered by Vidushi Bhadola called TarBot.

-This repo makes it easy to configure and deploy your own AI Assistant using Vercel and Pinecone.
+This repo makes it easy to configure and deploy own AI Assistant using Vercel and Pinecone.

-For documentation, contact Daniel Ringel and visit www.ringel.AI
+For documentation, contact Vidushi Bhadola.